admiralGeneralCP5/tkinter-mac/README.md

 ```
 pip3 install graphics.py
 ```
 Now graphics.py can be imported into your program.
 A separate graphics.py file in the same direcory as your main file is not necessary.

+"test_file_graphics.py" can be used to find out if graphics.py and Tkinter are functioning.